aake48/omas-backend/README.md

     "email": "temp@email.com"
 }
 ```
-If user was added successfully, this it will return {messge:"user added"}.
+If user was added successfully, this will return {messge:"user added"}.
 If registration fails, the errors will be provided like this:
 ```
 {
   "password": "Password cannot be fewer than 6 characters",